 Ownership of intellectual property and trademarks is an interesting area.
 It is common for there to be confusion or misunderstanding about ownership and you may have discovered that some IP you personally created is actually owned by your company which has been struck off or dissolved.
 This could be a design, invention, something you have written or created or websites or a customer database.
 Advice should be sought about who owns these assets before just assuming that you own them or in fact that the company you are considering restoring owns those assets.

 Legal reasons for restoring a company

 The company to be restored may in fact have few or even no assets but there can be other reasons for restoring it.
 There might be a dispute between shareholders with one claiming the other pillaged the company of it’s assets unlawfully but where the only entity that can start or pursue court proceedings is the company.
 There might be technical legal matters which need to be formalised and documented and signed off by directors with the company such as cancellation of director loans or similar.

 From an accountancy perspective there could be reasons why accounts need to be prepared and formalised.
 If the company was struck off for failing to lodge abbreviated accounts, even if it is a micro entity, it will almost certainly be necessary to get up-to-date accounts prepared in order to successfully restore the company.

 Let us help

-Company restorations is a somewhat unusual area in that help and a service to seek restoration is commonly offered by both accountants and lawyers.
-There can certainly be legal work involved but in most cases we can handle this and offer an experienced and frankly, often more cost effective service for restoring a company.
-The added bonus is that you get a one stop shop in preparing any up-to-date accounts needed, analysing whether it’s worth applying to restore plus the legal paperwork.
+Company restorations is a somewhat unusual area in that help and a service to seek restoration is commonly offered by both accountants and lawyers, and at Accounts and Legal, we're lucky to have both under one roof.
+We can help you with the legal work and help you do the maths to determine whether it is worth applying to restore plus the legal paperwork.
 Get in touch to find out more.